mdsol/mauth-client-dotnet/README.md

 ##### Does Medidata.MAuth support caching?

-Yes, we support caching of the responses from the MAuth server in order to not overload it with client information requests.
+Yes, with the **.NET Framework** we support caching of the responses from the MAuth server in order to not overload it with client information requests.
 The caching mechanism in Medidata.MAuth is based on the [WebRequestHandler](https://msdn.microsoft.com/en-us/library/system.net.http.webrequesthandler(v=vs.110).aspx)'s caching (with the request caching policy set to